Mimi's Organic Eats » Recipes » Cookies

 Vegan Banana Chocolate Chip Cookies

 This recipe for Vegan Banana Chocolate Chip Cookies are big, soft, and chewy banana cookies with loads of chocolate chips.
-This easy recipe makes a dozen large cookies that are will impress anyone who loves banana cookies!
+This easy recipe makes a dozen large cookies that are will impress anyone who loves banana cookies (vegan or not)!

-If you're looking for more organic cookies, try some of my other favorites like my Vegan Dark Chocolate Almond Cookies, Vegan Raspberry Chocolate Chip Cookies, or my Vegan Sourdough Chocolate Chip Cookies.
+If you're looking for more vegan cookies, try some of my other favorites like Vegan Raspberry Chocolate Chip Cookies, Vegan Spiced Oatmeal Raisin Cookies, Vegan Oreo Chocolate Chip Cookies, or Vegan Sourdough Chocolate Chip Cookies.

 Why You'll Love This Recipe

-- Healthy-ish: This easy vegan cookie recipe is made using bananas, coconut oil, and dark chocolate, along with classic cookie ingredients like sugar and flour.
-So, if you want, you could probably call this a healthy banana chocolate chip cookie recipe!
-This easy vegan cookie recipe is also super flexible, if you want to swap the coconut oil for vegan butter or shortening, you can!
+- No Vegan Butter: This easy vegan cookie recipe is made using bananas, coconut oil, and dark chocolate, along with classic cookie ingredients like sugar and flour.
+No vegan butter needed, just organic coconut oil.

-- Crowd Pleaser: I love these organic cookies because even if you are not vegan, you will totally love it!
+- Crowd Pleaser: I love these soft and chewy banana bread cookies because even if you are not vegan, you will totally love them!
 The soft and chewy texture is exactly what you want in a cookie and you're not missing any butter or eggs in this one, I promise!
 Delaney sometimes won't eat things if I tell them they are vegan, simply because he loves butter, haha.
-But, he loves this easy vegan cookie recipe!
-Whenever we have black bananas, he requests this healthy banana chocolate chip cookie recipe!
+But, he loves these banana cookies!
+Whenever we have black bananas, he requests this recipe!

 Ingredients

-- Coconut Oil: I use organic coconut oil as these organic cookies are vegan.
-You can also use vegan butter, vegetable shortening, or even real butter if you are not vegan.
+- Coconut Oil: These Vegan Banana Cookies without vegan butter use organic coconut oil instead.
+And they still result in an incredibly soft and chewy cookie!
+But, you can also use vegan butter, vegetable shortening, or even real butter if you are not vegan.

-- Dark Brown Sugar: I love using dark brown sugar here, as it provides a richer flavor that pairs so well with the banana.
+- Dark Brown Sugar: I love using dark brown sugar here, as it provides a richer flavor as well as makes these cookies incredibly chewy.
 While light brown will work, I think dark brown tastes better.
-I use my homemade organic dark brown sugar, but store bought also works.
+I use my Homemade Dark Brown Sugar, but store bought also works.
+If you want to replace the brown sugar with coconut sugar, you can do that too.

-- Bananas: Use overly ripe bananas that have begun to turn black.
+- Bananas: Use overripe bananas that have begun to turn black.
 When bananas ripen, their starches turn into sugars.
 This creates a softer banana which is easily able to combine into cookie dough.
 Plus, it provides a more sweet banana flavor versus starchy.
-The bananas are also acting as the egg replacer in these organic cookies.
+The bananas are also acting as the egg replacer in these vegan cookies.

 - Baking Soda: I'm using baking soda because there is an acid (brown sugar).
 Be sure to check out my post the Difference Between Baking Soda and Baking Powder for more info on leavening agents.